Award Recognised Project

 Low-carbon and energy-efficient considerations

-3. Sustainable Urban Drainage Systems (SUDs) were integrated into the design to manage stormwater runoff effectively, reducing environmental impact.
+• Sustainable Urban Drainage Systems (SuDs) were integrated into the design to manage stormwater runoff effectively, reducing environmental impact.

 Walsh set internal embodied carbon targets lower than industry standards, demonstrating a proactive approach to carbon footprint reduction.
-Not only aligning with sustainability goals but enhancing the building’s environmental performance and reducing long-term operational costs.
+This approach not only aligns with sustainability goals but also enhances the building’s environmental performance and reduces long-term operational costs.

 This project exemplifies Walsh’s structural engineering approach of driving efficiency on tall buildings through innovation and evidence-driven design to deliver sustainability, cost and programme savings to the client, including: